Recipe Overview

 Add the water, a tablespoon at a time, and pulse briefly each time.
 The dough should come together.
 Don’t overprocess it.

-As for that little hole in the center, use a chopstick, skewer, knitting needle or whatever you can find.
+Make the center hole.
+For that little trademark hole in the center, use a chopstick, skewer, knitting needle or whatever you can find.
 A toothpick is too small.
-If you want them to look like the store-bought crackers, go ahead and put a hole in them.
-If you don’t care, leave it out.
-It does help them crisp up a bit, too.

-Bake for 17 to 20 minutes or until they are as crispy as you like them.
-The browner they are, the crisper they are.
+Bake.
+Bake the crackers for 17 to 20 minutes or until they are as crispy as you like them.
+The browner they are, the crispier they are.
 Pop the tab off a can of Diet Coke and snack away!
+(If you want, you can share them with the kids.)

 By the way, these homemade crackers are perfect for a cheese board or charcuterie board.
 Your friends will be really impressed when they try your homemade crackers.

-• Try different spices.
-You could really go crazy experimenting with spices.
+• Experiment with seasoning.
 I’d love to hear some of your combinations.
 Try adding taco seasoning, all-purpose seasoning, or curry powder!

-• Cut the homemade cheez-it crackers in different shapes.
-Have fun with this!
+• Cut them into fun shapes.
+Be creative!
 Maybe the kids would like to help.
+I recommend keeping your designs small.
 Add homemade crackers to an after school snack board.

 Let crackers cool completely before storing in an airtight container.
 They’ll keep for at least a week at room temperature.
 For longer storage, put them in a freezer-safe container and freeze for a month or even longer.